 The longer the remaining life of a marketable interest income investment like a bond, the greater will be its downside risk when interest rates are rising.
 (When interest rates are declining, the opposite will be true; i.e., the greater will be the potential increase in the price of your marketable interest income investment.)
 To mitigate the degree of exposure to both rising interest rates and declining interest rates, it would be wise to diversify the maturities on your interest income investments.

-Let’s look at an example of a system called “laddering” that can be used to diversify the maturities of interest income investments.
+Now we will look at an example of a system called “laddering” that can be used to diversify the maturities of interest income investments.

 · You have $55,000 to invest in interest income investments.